microsoft/spring-cloud-stream-binder-dapr/README.md

 2. Update configuration

-If the project has previously used message oriented middleware, you only need to remove the middleware configuration and keep the spring cloud stream configuration.
+If the project has previously used message oriented middleware, you only need to remove the middleware configuration and keep the Spring Cloud Stream configuration.

-If the project has not used message oriented middleware before, you only need to add the configuration related to messaging in spring cloud stream.
+If the project has not used message oriented middleware before, you only need to add the configuration related to messaging in Spring Cloud Stream.
 ```
 spring:
   cloud: